Dark Emu: Debate and criticism

 Pascoe's book has been extensively debated in Australian media and political spheres.

 Several academics have criticised Pascoe's claim that since 1880 scholars have suppressed accounts of sophisticated housing and food and environmental management practices in traditional Aboriginal societies.
 Peter Hiscock, chair of archaeology at Sydney University, archaeologist Harry Lourandos, who documented the construction of eel traps in Victoria in the 1970s, and Ian McNiven of Monash University's Indigenous Studies Centre all agree that there is a large body of published work on the topic.
-However, Lourandos and McNiven are delighted at the book's success in reaching the broader public.
+Lourandos and McNiven stated that they appreciate the book's success in reaching the broader public.

 Some academics have specifically addressed the debate surrounding Dark Emus thesis that Indigenous Australian society was largely built on sedentary agriculture rather than hunting and gathering.
 Anthropologist Ian Keen argues against Pascoe's thesis that Indigenous Australians practised agriculture.
 He concluded that "Aboriginal people were indeed hunters, gatherers and fishers at the time of the British colonisation of Australia", although acknowledging "the boundary between foraging and farming is a fuzzy one".

 Historians Lynette Russell and Billy Griffiths wrote that Pascoe had drawn together an enormous amount of ethnographic evidence showing that Aboriginal peoples "were not hapless wanderers across the soil, mere hunter-gatherers"; however, they challenge the implicit Eurocentric idea that agriculture is the result of "progress" on a continuum from hunter-gathering, or that such an evolutionary hierarchy exists.
-They argue Western terminology lacks nuance, and "Communities have shifted between these categories and moved back and forth as suited their needs".
-James Boyce echoes this view: "The 'progress' inherent to a move from foraging to farming has been questioned by historians, anthropologists and archaeologists for more than 50 years ... there was rarely a sharp line between farming and hunter-gatherer ways of life".
+They argue that Western terminology lacks nuance, and stated, "Communities have shifted between these categories and moved back and forth as suited their needs".
+James Boyce agrees with this view: "The 'progress' inherent to a move from foraging to farming has been questioned by historians, anthropologists and archaeologists for more than 50 years ... there was rarely a sharp line between farming and hunter-gatherer ways of life".

 In Farmers or Hunter-Gatherers?
 The Dark Emu Debate (2021), anthropologist Peter Sutton and archaeologist Keryn Walshe suggest that Dark Emu devalues pre-colonial Aboriginal society, privileging agriculture above a hunter-gatherer socio-economic system.
 They also criticise the work on grounds of being poorly researched, not fully sourced, and selective in its choice and emphasis of the facts.
 In James Boyce's opinion, their most salient criticisms include that Pascoe uses white explorers' journals, ignoring the knowledge of Aboriginal sources, and also that he generalises from local examples and claims incorrectly that such technologies were used across the continent.
-However, he is also critical of some aspects of Sutton and Walshe's work.
+Boyce is also critical of some aspects of Sutton and Walshe's work.